theimpossibleastronaut/rmw/README.md

 option of appending ',removable' (details in etc/rmwrc).

 == Features and Options ==

+Usage: rmw [OPTION]...
+FILE...
+ReMove the FILE(s) to a WASTE directory listed in configuration file

+   or: rmw -s
+   or: rmw -u
+   or: rmw -z FILE...
+Restore FILE(s) from a WASTE directory

 -h, --help
 -t, --translate           display a translation of the configuration file